 Time Zones in Antarctica

-While adopting any of the 24 standard time zones (UTC+/-n) or the two non standard time zones (UTC+/- n:30, UTC +/- n:45) would be an appropriate way of keeping time in Antarctica, the extreme day-night cycles during the winter and summer seasons make it hard to define one official time zone for the continent.
+Any of the 24 standard time zones (UTC+/-n) or the two non standard time zones (UTC+/- n:30, UTC +/- n:45) would be an appropriate way of keeping time in Antarctica.

 For practical purposes, some research stations follow the time zone of their home country.
 Others, like the McMurdo station and Palmer station, both run by the US, synchronize their time to the closest point in the inhabited world.